afa-farkhod/Installation-Wizard-App/README.md

 Application is an installation wizard for the JDK (Java Development Kit).
 It is a JavaFX-based GUI Windows Desktop Application that guides users through the process of downloading and installing the JDK, as well as setting the path environment variable.

 - [Wizard](https://en.wikipedia.org/wiki/Wizard_(software)) - A software wizard or setup assistant is a user interface that leads you through a sequence of small steps, like a dialog box to configure a program for the first time.
 A complex, rare, or unfamiliar task may be easier with a wizard that breaks the task into simpler pieces.
 But a wizard may be a barrier to deeper understanding, and a substitute for clearer design.
-- [Oracle official documentation shows the basics of taking JavaFX application from code to deployment](https://docs.oracle.com/javafx/2/deployment/deploy_quick_start.htm) - Starting from JDK 7 update 6, JavaFX applications can be packaged as a platform-specific, self-contained application.
-These applications include all application resources, the Java and JavaFX runtimes, and a launcher, and they provide the same install and launch experience as native applications for the operating system.
-- [Package JavaFX applications in IntelliJ IDEA IDE](https://www.jetbrains.com/help/idea/packaging-javafx-applications.html) - package JavaFX application by building the corresponding artifact (a Java archive).
-For JavaFX applications, IntelliJ IDEA provides a dedicated artifact type: JavaFx Application.
-- [JavaFX application packaging Stackoverflow](https://stackoverflow.com/questions/30145772/what-is-the-best-way-to-deploy-javafx-application-create-jar-and-self-contained/30162808#30162808) - What is the best way to deploy JavaFX application, create JAR and self-contained applications and native installers?
-- [JavaFX 11 application deployment with JRE Stackoverflow](https://stackoverflow.com/questions/53453212/how-to-deploy-a-javafx-11-desktop-application-with-a-jre) - How to deploy a JavaFX 11 Desktop application with a JRE
-- [Self-Contained Application Packaging](https://docs.oracle.com/javase/8/docs/technotes/guides/deploy/self-contained-packaging.html#BCGIBBCI) - This topic describes how to generate the package for a self-contained application.
-A self-contained application contains your Java or JavaFX application and the JRE needed to run the application.
-- [Export JavaFX 11, 15 or 17 projects into an executable jar file with IntelliJ [2022]](https://youtu.be/F8ahBtXkQzU) - YouTube Video shows how to create a jar file from JavaFX 11 or above with IntelliJ IDEA.
 ```
 + DOWNLOAD => jdk-20 installer download is successful
 + INSTALLATION => jdk installation is successful